What is Amaro?

 When enjoyed before eating, bitter drinks stimulate the palate and allow it to better taste all the nuances of the food to come.

 When enjoyed after eating, bitter drinks help activate the enzymes that our digestion relies on.

-Before or after, we feel there is no wrong time to enjoy amaro!
+Before or after, neat or in a cocktail, we feel there is no wrong time to enjoy amaro!